-Honors English Literature & Composition 1
+Honors English Literature & Composition 1 | 2020-21

-Honors English Literature & Composition 1 is designed for advanced 9th graders (14+) and up seeking an early high school class that will acquaint you with the art of examining and writing about literature analytically, writing soundly and creatively, reading introspectively, and hammering down grammar and punctuation skills.
+Honors English Literature & Composition 1 is designed for advanced homeschoolers in the 9th grade (14+) and up who are seeking a comprehensive English class that will acquaint them with the art of examining literature analytically, writing soundly and creatively, reading introspectively, and hammering down grammar and punctuation skills.

 Active and Interactive

-Shorter writing assignments will help you practice constructing sound thesis statements and strong topic sentences, while you learn the indents, headings, and citation style of MLA formatting.
+Shorter writing assignments will help students practice constructing sound thesis statements and strong topic sentences, while learning the indents, headings, and citation style of MLA formatting.

 Learning Lit Language